Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Acknowledgments

-{\it Acknowledgments.} KH is grateful to Shin Mineshige, Ryoji Kawabata, Kohta Murase, Kiki Vierdayanti, and Junichi Aoi for helpful discussions.
-This work has been supported in part by the Ministry of Education, Science, Culture, and Sport and Technology (MEXT) through Grant-in-Aid for Scientific Research (19740100, 18104003, 21540304 KH, 19104006, 19740139, 19047004 SN).
-KT is supported in part by Monbukagaku-sho Grant-in-Aid for the global COE programs, "Quest for Fundamental Principles in the Universe: from Particles to the Solar System and the Cosmos" at Nagoya University.
-YS is supported by Grant-in-Aid for JSPS Fellows.
+KH is grateful to Shin Mineshige, Ryoji Kawabata, Kohta Murase, Kiki Vierdayanti, and Junichi Aoi for helpful discussions.
+This work has been supported in part by the Ministry of Education, Science, Culture, and Sport and Technology (MEXT) through Grant-in-Aid for Scientific Research (19740100, 18104003, 21540304, 22540243, 22340045 [KH], 24340048, 26610048, 15H05896 [KT], 26800115, JP16K17675 [YS], 19104006, 19740139, 19047004, 25610056, 26105521, 26287056 [SN]).
+KH was supported in part by the research grants of the Chungbuk National University in 2015 and Korea Astronomy Space Science Institute in 2016.
+KT was supported in part by Monbukagaku-sho Grant-in-Aid for the global COE programs, ``Quest for Fundamental Principles in the Universe: from Particles to the Solar System and the Cosmos'' at Nagoya University.
+YS was supported in part by JSPS through Grant-in-Aid for JSPS Fellows.